Academic Support Services

 Academic Support Services provides students with opportunities to prepare for tests and assessments.

-- Students placed in Developmental Education courses based on Accuplacer scores do not earn academic credit toward degree completion.
-Developmental Education courses help build basic skills needed for success in program courses.
+- Students placed in Pre-College courses based on ACCUPLACER® scores do not earn academic credit toward degree completion.
+Pre-College courses help build basic skills needed for success in program courses.

 ACT Exam Preparation